Search

 2. SEO

-I’ll start by saying that there are more vane SEO metrics than organic traffic, such as Domain/Authority Rating.
+It goes without saying that there are far more vane SEO metrics than organic traffic; SEO vanity metrics such as Domain/Authority Rating.
 Thankfully, fewer and fewer businesses and professionals give it more importance than once did.
 But the one SEO metric that still gets more stage light than it should is organic traffic.

 Don’t get me wrong, organic traffic is a solid metric.
 Just not enough.
 Quite often, organic traffic can give the wrong impression and create problems and questions such as “How can we bring so much traffic but have so few leads”?.

-Let’s see an example.
-Take a look at the blogs of Hubspot and Salesforce, two of the biggest CRM platforms, and compare their blogs—the place where most of their organic traffic comes from.
+Let’s see an example: the blogs of Hubspot and Salesforce, two of the biggest CRM platforms, and compare their blogs—the place where most of their organic traffic comes from.

 On the one hand, there is Hubspot.
-Its blog has a monthly traffic of about 14.1 million monthly users from the search engines.
+Its blog has a monthly traffic of about 7.7 million monthly users from Google.

 On the other hand, there is Salesforce with a similar blog and 135k monthly users.

 Of course not.
 And through a second glance, you can see why.
 Under the traffic number for each blog, you can find the organic traffic value, which is also a number.
-In the case of Hubspot, that number is $12.2M and $259K for Salesforce.
-So, dividing that organic traffic value by the number of users, the result is that the average Hubspot user brings a value equal to $0.9 while the average Salesforce user brings $1.9, which is more than double.
+In the case of Hubspot, that number is $6.2M, and $213K for Salesforce.

 On a third glance, you can also understand why this is happening by looking at the top keywords each blog ranks for.